 Other questions could also be raised.
 If she shares a prophetic gift with her husband, why isn’t she the one writing the book?
 Why doesn’t he defer to her (I Cor.
 14:32)?

 There is also another problem.
 There is no historical record of anyone, a king or otherwise, ever calling on Isaiah’s wife because of her “prophetic gift.”

 Closing remarks on OT women, and the “spin-off” for women preachers

 We agree with R.C.H.
 Lenski who wrote, “There is little material here for the advocates of women preachers in the Christian Church” (Interpretation of I Timothy, page 572).

 The Foursquare draft follows with this heading: “Did Paul disagree with Peter concerning Joel’s prophecy?”
-The prophecy is Joel 2:28-32 which Peter refers to in Acts 2:16-21.
+Joel 2:28-32 is a prophecy Peter refers to in Acts 2:16-21.